Non-crossing permutations for the KP solitons under the Gel'fand-Dickey reductions and the vertex operators: Vertex operator construction of the KP solitons under the -reductions

 \end{example}

-{\bf Acknowledgements.} The authors appreciate a research fund from Shandong University of Science and Technology.
-One of the authors (C.L) is supported by National Natural Science Foundation of China (Grant No. 12071237).
+{\bf Acknowledgements.} We would like to thank the referees for valuable comments and informing us the references \cite{W:16} and \cite{Z:02}.
+This article is dedicated to Professor Ke Wu at Capital Normal University in celebration of his 80th birthday.
+One of the authors (C.L.) is supported by National Natural Science Foundation of China (Grant No. 12071237).

 {\bf Declarations.} \begin{itemize} \item Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.\\ \item The authors declare no conflicts of interest associated with this manuscript. \end{itemize}